 The Title IX Coordinator or designee will notify both the Complainant and Respondent of their right to use one advisor of their choice (including, but not limited to, an attorney, parent/guardian, or advocate assigned from Family Services) who can assist, support, and advise them during the grievance process.
 The choice whether or not to invite an advisor is solely that of the complainant and respondent during any meeting, including interviews.
 A party is required to have an advisor during a Title IX hearing.
 If a party does not have an advisor, they must inform the Title IX Coordinator or designee at least five (5) business days prior to a scheduled hearing.
 In the event a party does not have an advisor for a hearing, the Title IX Coordinator will assign one to the party.
-Complainants and Respondents are solely responsible for meeting advisors and ensuring advisors understand their role in the grievance process.

-Advisors may not participate in the conduct process in any other capacity in reference to the same incident, including, but not limited to, serving as a witness, co-complainant, or co-respondent.
+An advisor may not participate in the conduct process in any other capacity in reference to the same incident, including, but not limited to, serving as a witness, co-complainant, or co-respondent.
 An advisor may not conduct an interview(s) or contact other parties or witnesses during the College's investigation process.
 If an advisor's conduct is not consistent with these guidelines, the advisor may be excluded from the process.
 These limitations on the advisor's role do not prohibit a party from gathering and/or offering evidence in their own behalf during this process.
-The availability of an advisor to attend an interview, conduct meeting, or hearing will not interfere with or delay the proceedings.
+The availability of an advisor to attend an interview, conduct meeting, or hearing will not unreasonably interfere with or delay the proceedings.
 An advisor may not advocate on behalf of a party.
 All communication regarding the substance of an investigation, including but not limited to, scheduling meetings, must be communicated by the party.
-Advisors or parties may only direct procedural questions to the Title IX Coordinator.
+Advisors or parties may direct procedural questions to the Title IX Coordinator.

-During a Title IX hearing, it is the responsibility of the advisors to cross-examine the other party(ies) and witnesses.
-If a complaint is re-categorized as a NY State 129 B complaint, parties involved in the complaint are responsible for cross-examination; questions are asked through the Hearing Chair.
+During a hearing, it is the responsibility of the advisors to cross-examine the other party(ies) and witnesses.
 Advisors are confined to the limitations outlined in the Hearing Procedures section of this Policy.